cybnix/cybnix.github.io/index.md

-# Welcome to my Blog!
+# Welcome!

 <img src="/static/welcome.jpg" style="border-radius: 10px;"/>
 <br/><br/>
-Hey There👋!
+Hey there and welcome to my blog 👋!
 I'm a tech enthusiast with a master's degree in information security.
 I have some diverse work experience in cloud engineering, backup/storage engineering, system administration, and supporting ArcSight SIEM solutions.
 Beyond my professional experience, I am passionate about ethical hacking and cybersecurity as a hobby and I hold a few certifications in the field.

 ---